Owing to the forecast winter storm, the park will be closed from Saturday, January 24 through Monday, January 26.

 Meet the Instructors

-Hailing from Brooklyn, New York, Mercelyne Latortue spent her childhood in Haiti which seeded her passion for food, culture and the revolutionary spirit of the Haitian people.
+Hailing from Brooklyn, New York, Mercelyne Latortue spent her childhood in Haiti, which seeded her passion for food, culture and the revolutionary spirit of the Haitian people.
 Since graduating from Temple University with a BS in Public Health, she threaded her passion into extensive experiences in the fields of nutrition education, culinary arts, and community partnerships.
-In her free time, you can find her out in her garden, reading a good book, catching up with her friends and family or working on her marinade (epis) business.
+In her free time, you can find her out in her garden, reading a good book, catching up with her friends and family, or working on her marinade (epis) business.

 Dominique Matti is a writer, a mother, a medicine maker, and a gardener.
 Through creative practice, spirituality, tending the land and listening, she ritually strives to situate herself in the long story.
-Her work centers Black mysticism, ancestral inheritance, liberation and recovery.
+Her work centers Black mysticism, ancestral inheritance, care and recovery.

 You may also be interested in